Frequently Asked Questions - Teddy Bear Repairs

 Return postage is extra.
 Please remember that although your bear without his stuffing and possibly a limb missing may well be small thin and lightweight when you send him, chances are that he will go home considerably bigger, fatter and may need to travel in a larger box.
 This will sometimes mean that his return postage is higher because of the extra weight.

-Yes.
-If any minor work becomes apparent after we have quoted, we will usually absorb it at no extra charge, but should we discover something major (unusual but occasionally something could get overlooked) then we would liaise with you first.
+Almost always.
+If any minor work becomes apparent after you have received your quote, it will usually be absorbed at no extra charge, but should something really major be discovered (unusual but occasionally something may not be apparent until work is underway) then we would liaise with you first.

-Payment can be by bank transfer, cheque, postal order or cash if collecting person.
+Payment can be by bank transfer, cheque or postal order.
 Details will be given on request.
 This website does not take direct payments and we don't have facilities for taking card payments directly.

 Unfortunately we are unable to provide such a service.